Timmotools/mmdvm-dmr2pocsag/README.md

 Dont forget to your pager CAP number.
 This wont effect anything network side but you wont rx on your pager if this is not setup.

+Enter "/opt/mmdvm-dmr2pocsag/dmr2pocsag.py > /dev/null &" into your startup script to start the program.
+Or crontab it if preferred.

 Cheers 73's
 Tim VK3FTZD